unclediga/KotlinTutorial/Week5/src/description.md

 [Game of Fifteen](https://en.wikipedia.org/wiki/15_puzzle).
 Use your implementation of the `GameBoard` interface from the previous task.

-After implementing the game you can play it yourself running `main` function in `ui/PlayGame2048` or `ui/PlayGameOfFifteen`.
+After implementing the game you can play it yourself running `coursera.week5.main` function in `ui/PlayGame2048` or `ui/PlayGameOfFifteen`.

 ### Game 2048